Fake Wayfarer sunglasses: How to spot them

 The lenses: The right-side lens should have the distinctive, cursive-lettered Ray-Ban logo near the top right corner.
 Inspect the lettering under a magnifying glass: It should be crisp and clean.
 Fakes are often messy and jagged.
 The left-side lens should have the letters RB etched into it — not painted or glued on.

 The temple arms: The raised Ray-Ban logo should be attached to both temple arms.
 The left temple arm should include the model number plus the size, while the right arm should say, “WAYFARER®, Hand Made in Italy.”
 Fakes may omit some of this information.
 On close inspection, the type should appear well-defined with clean edges.
 Fakes often have lower printing quality.

 The hinges: Ray-Ban Wayfarers have distinctive metal hinges with seven prongs — four on one side, three on the other — and two metal studs on each half of the hinge.
 Fakes typically have plastic hinges or low-quality metal hinges.

 The packaging: Genuine Wayfarers come in a box with the distinctive Ray-Ban logo.
 Look for high-quality printing in the lettering and colors.
 Bear in mind that determined fakers may put counterfeit Wayfarers in an authentic box.
-The attached label should include barcodes listing the model number, sizing and manufacturer (Luxottica).
-These numbers should match the information on the inside temple arms.
+The attached label should include bar codes listing the model number, sizing and manufacturer (Luxottica).
+These numbers should match the information inside the temple arms.
 Discrepancies may be evidence of fakery.